pelya/android-keyboard-gadget/README.md

 I'm planning to add remote control functionality, with live camera feed, so you can turn your Nexus 7 into an overpriced remote desktop / KVM switch solution.

+This seems to be done easiest way by using VNC implementation from xtightvncclient.